Skip to main content Skip to footer

 • What you’re going to wear in the morning

-Practicing making quick decisions for low-stakes tasks is a great way to flex your decision-making muscle.
+Practicing making quick decisions for low-stakes tasks is a great way to flex your decision-making muscle that’s needed for tackling more challenging tasks.
 To put quick decision-making into motion, start by setting small time limits of a couple of minutes on simple decisions like choosing what you’re having for breakfast.

 2. Set a deadline for a final decision

 If you know you’re someone who often gets bogged down by making decisions, decide in advance on a deadline for a final decision, and commit to sticking to it.
 For example, if you’re deciding on a project management methodology for developing software, give yourself a week to research all the options, consider them, and commit to deciding by Friday at 3:00 pm.
-Having a specific deadline will give you a target to keep in mind while you’re weighing your options.
+Having a specific deadline will give you a target to keep in mind while you’re weighing your options and helps maintain the willpower needed to meet it.

 3. Narrow down your options